amakhija/docs-bosh/content/windows-stemcell-create.md

 <p class='note'><strong>Note:</strong> This command creates a stemcell on your local host in the folder where you ran the command and may
 take up to 30 minutes to complete.</p>

+##<a id='upload-stemcell'></a>Step 6: Upload the BOSH Stemcell
+To upload your newly created BOSH stemcell to the BOSH director, follow the directions [here](https://bosh.io/docs/uploading-stemcells/).

 ##<a id='upgrade-stemcell'></a>Monthly Stemcell Upgrades

 After Microsoft releases operating system updates, you should upgrade your BOSH stemcell.
 Microsoft typically